 A CT Scan (also called “CAT”scan--, which stands for Computerized Axial Tomography) is a diagnostic test which uses a series of X-rays to create cross sectional images, or “slices”.
 A computer uses these slices to display two- and three-dimensional images.
 CT images of intern al organs, bone, soft tissue and blood vessels provide greater clarity and reveal more details than regular x-ray exams.

-Licensed and experienced CT Technologists will perform your exam using our state-of the-art equipment that not only produces cross-sectional images, but also produces 3-D reconstructions.
+Licensed and experienced CT Technologists will perform your exam using our state-of-the-art equipment that not only produces cross-sectional images but also produces 3-D reconstructions.
+All CT scans are done with the latest technology on our Toshiba Aquilion Prime CT Scanner.
 And since we are accredited by the American College of Radiology (A.C.R.) to perform CT Scans, you can be assured that our technologists will ensure minimal radiation exposure with each exam.
-Please note that our scanning table has a weight limit of 400 pounds.
+Please note that our scanning table has a weight limit of 660 pounds.